 How to store

-To refrigerate: Store leftover brussel sprouts in an airtight container in the refrigerator for up to five days.
+To refrigerate: Store leftover brussels sprouts in an airtight container in the refrigerator for up to five days.
 To reheat, pop them in the microwave until they’re hot.

 If you have an air fryer, reheating them in there is even better.
 They’ll get crispy again rather than soggy.

-To freeze: You can freeze leftover brussel sprouts in an airtight bag to eat later.
+To freeze: You can freeze leftover brussels sprouts in an airtight bag to eat later.
 This is great if you want to have something prepared and don’t want to cook.